RensTillmann/super-forms/docs/hook-examples.md

 add_action('super_front_end_posting_after_insert_post_action', 'f4d_convert_metadata', 10, 1);
 ```

-## Toolset Plugin: Update file ID to file URL for meta data saved via Front-end Posting Add-on
+## Toolset Plugin: Update file ID to file URL for meta data saved via Front-end Posting

 The below code is useful for `File` fields made within Toolset plugin.
-Since Super Forms Front-end Posting Add-on stores only the file ID, and Toolset requires the file URL, we must retrieve the file URL and override the meta value in order for Toolset to display the file.
+Since Super Forms Front-end Posting stores only the file ID, and Toolset requires the file URL, we must retrieve the file URL and override the meta value in order for Toolset to display the file.

 ```php
 function f4d_convert_file_id_to_url( $attr ) {